hormonal Imbalance

 If you’re experiencing a lower sex drive than usual, or finding that it seems to have disappeared altogether, your hormones could be the culprit.

-This is often linked to quality of sleep.
+This is often linked to the quality of sleep.
 If you’re not getting enough good quality sleep, the production of your sex hormones will start to decrease.
 However, it’s also an indicator of the menopause.

 Fatigue